How to Export Data from TradingView (Strategy Trades & Chart Data)

 Lost Strategy Files: "I had 15 great strategies but can't find half the Excel files" — Research shows poor file organization significantly impacts decision-making

-No Strategy Comparison: "Which of my 10 strategies actually performs best?"
+No Strategy Comparison: "Which of my 10 strategies has the best risk-adjusted returns and lowest peak-to-trough drawdown?"

-Manual Calculation Errors: "Spent hours calculating portfolio risk and got it wrong"
+Manual Calculation Errors: "Spent hours calculating max drawdown, profit factor, and drawdown recovery in Excel—got it wrong"

 Version Control Chaos: "Strategy_v3_final_FINAL_new.xlsx - which version works?"